kaisenlinux/manpages-dev/category/Mount/mount.md

               Verbose mode.

        -w, --rw, --read-write
               Mount the filesystem read/write.
-Read-write is the kernel default and the mount default is to try read-only if the previous mount syscall with read-write  flags  on  write-pro‐ tected devices of filesystems failed.
+Read-write is the kernel default and the mount default is to try read-only if the previous mount syscall with read-write flags  on  write- protected devices of filesystems failed.

               A synonym is -o rw.